Alamance Battleground

 Alamance Battleground is a North Carolina State Historic Site commemorating the Battle of Alamance.
-The historic site is located south of Burlington, Alamance County, North Carolina in the United States.
+The battlefield is located south of Burlington, North Carolina.

-History

-The Battle of Alamance was fought in May 1771 as part of the War of the Regulation between the forces of Royal Governor William Tryon and a assemble of the "Regulators" an organized protest movement seeking to reform the colonial government.

-Archaeological studies begun in 2009 have also found evidence of a Revolutionary War skirmish that occurred between the Delaware Light Infantry and British General Charles Cornwallis' forces on March 5, 1781, one of several small battles to occur in the area prior to the Battle of Guilford Courthouse.

-Evidence was also found of a Civil War era encampment of the 3rd North Carolina Junior Reserve unit under the command of Col. John Hinsdale, who camped on the site shortly before surrendering near High Point to Union forces.

-Alamance Battleground State Historic Site
+Description and administrative history

-The state historic site belongs to the North Carolina Department of Natural and Cultural Resources and was established to preserve part of the battleground and provide historical interpretation of the lifestyle of the settlers in 1770s north central North Carolina.
-Family papers, books, and documents relate the story of the era, providing authentic examples of living on the frontier during the eighteenth and nineteenth centuries.
+The Battle of Alamance took place on May 16, 1771, as a part of the Regulator Movement between the North Carolina militia commanded by Governor William Tryon, and the "Regulators," an organized protest movement seeking to reform the provincial government.
+The historic site belongs to the North Carolina Department of Natural and Cultural Resources and was established to preserve part of the battlefield and provide historical interpretation of the lifestyle of the settlers in 1770s north central North Carolina.
+Family papers, books, and documents relate the story of the era, providing authentic examples of living on the frontier during the 18th and 19th centuries.